apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/fsdatainputstream.md

 Maximum number of bytes which can be read in one go after merging the ranges.
 Two ranges won't be merged if the combined data to be read is more than this value.
+Essentially setting this to 0 will disable the merging of ranges.

 ## Consistency